AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Resolved issues with navigating from an asset, experience, or template card to the selected object. <!-- GS-4390 -->

-* The _Add Assets_ popup is now localized when opened from the Create canvas.  <!-- GS-4867 -->
+* The _Add Assets_ popup is now localized when opened from the Create Canvas.  <!-- GS-4867 -->

 * Brand validation is now triggered for regenerated variants.
 Previously, if an editor regenerated variants of an existing draft, validation was not triggered. <!-- GS-3971 -->

 ## Previous Beta releases